stockphrase/no-silo/content/courses/writing-3/wr3-syllabus.md

 ### 1. Formal Research Essay

 You will write one formal research essay.
 The project will involve many of the core competencies we developed in the previous term including argumentation, critical thinking, close reading, synthesis, and theoretical analysis.
 You may write on any topic you wish, so long as it is a contribution to our course conversation and theme.
-For example, you may write a paper on [ruin porn](https://en.wikipedia.org/wiki/Ruins_photography), but not on [CTE](https://www.mayoclinic.org/diseases-conditions/chronic-traumatic-encephalopathy/symptoms-causes/syc-20370921) in American football.
-The former is clearly relevant to the theme of apocalypticism; the latter is really concerning but has no relevance to our course focus.
 Please discuss your ideas with me before you get too far along.
 I am happy to meet with each of you to discuss ideas and help formulate a research plan.

 {{< hint note >}}
 <span style="color: var(--in-class)"><i class="fas fa-star-of-life"></i> Essay requirements:</span>

 - The essay must be submitted in the [Chicago format](/resources/open-handbook/chapter-11-chi).
-You may choose to use either footnotes or endnotes for your citations; no bibliography page is required.

 - It must contain a minimum of 15 [peer-reviewed](/resources/open-handbook/chapter-12/#peer-review) sources.

 - Sources that are not peer-reviewed may also be used.
 However, be judicious if you do so.

-- Your essay should be 3,700 words, or about 15 pages in length.
+- Your essay should be at least 3,700 words, or about 15 pages in length.
 {{< /hint >}}

 ### 2. Research Workshops

-Several workshop assignments will help you gain confidence with using library resources, constructing bibliographies, and managing a large research project.
+Several workshop assignments will help you gain confidence with using library resources, constructing bibliographies, and managing large research projects.

 ### 3. Presentations